Add: 4, 31 Council Avenue Rockingham, Western Australia 6168 | P: (08) 9592 2210 | E: click here

 Good oral hygiene, a balanced diet, and regular dental visits can help reduce your risk of developing periodontal disease.
 For further information regarding periodontal disease please visit our Periodontal (Gum) Disease page or contact our friendly team to arrange a consultation.

-A: Brushing our teeth removes food particles, plaque, and bacteria from all tooth surfaces, except in between the teeth.
+Brushing our teeth removes food particles, plaque, and bacteria from all tooth surfaces, except in between the teeth.
 Unfortunately, our toothbrush can’t reach these areas that are highly susceptible to decay and periodontal (gum) disease.

 Daily flossing is the best way to clean between the teeth and under the gumline.
 Flossing not only helps clean these spaces, it disrupts plaque colonies from building up, preventing damage to the gums, teeth, and bone.